 If a customer is found to present any fake or forged documents (including those related to identity), they can be fined, imprisoned, and damage the reputation of the business they’re connected with.

-Some of the most recent examples of businesses fined for involvement in financial crime from ineffective KYC procedures include:
+Some of the most recent examples of businesses fined for involvement in financial crime from ineffective Know Your Customer (KYC) procedures include:

 - Deutsche Bank AG was fined 163 million pounds by FCA.